 Born Salina, KS

-Andrew Jilka was born in 1986 in a working class home in Salina, KS.
-He has been employed as a fast food worker, a cigarette warehouse stocker, a furniture deliveryman, a Hewlett-Packard call center representative, a bartender, and later as an artist’s assistant in New York.
-He enrolled at the University of Kansas where he received a BFA in Printmaking in 2009.
+Andrew Jilka was born in 1986 into a working class home in Salina, KS.
+He has been employed as a fast food worker, a cigarette warehouse stocker, a furniture deliveryman, a telemarketer, a bartender, and later as an artist’s assistant in New York.
+He received a BFA in Printmaking from the University of Kansas and an MFA from the School of Visual Arts.
 His work has been shown in group and solo exhibitions in Kansas City, Omaha, Atlanta, and New York.
-Jilka is currently lives and works in Brooklyn and is an MFA candidate in Fine Arts at the School of Visual Arts.
+Jilka currently lives and works in Brooklyn.